OFS/opae-sdk/plugin/README.md

 ## Example Use Case ##

-The diagrams below illustrate a case of a client application linking to the plugin enabled OPAE library.
-The Plugin Manager in opae is responsible for managing plugins and forwarding API function calls to any plugins that have been registered.
+The diagrams below illustrate a case of a client application linking to the plugin-enabled OPAE library.
+The Plugin Manager in OPAE is responsible for managing plugins and forwarding API function calls to any plugins that have been registered.
 The Plugin Manager wraps any API data structures (`fpga_token`, `fpga_handle`) created by API functions in any of its